AUG 16

 Climate Action Planning (Part 1): An Introduction

-Part of a series, this webinar with the Sustainable Libraries Initiative will inform where your time and energy can be best spent in the face of the overwhelming nature of climate action.
+This webinar with the Sustainable Libraries Initiative informs where your time and energy can be best spent in the face of the overwhelming nature of climate action.

-Presented by: Rebekkah Smith Aldrich (MLS, LEED AP), Executive Director, Mid-Hudson Library System (NY) and Co-founder/Current President, Sustainable Libraries Initiative (SLI), and Author
+Presented by: Rebekkah Smith Aldrich (MLS, LEED AP), Executive Director, Mid-Hudson Library System (NY), Co-founder/Current President, Sustainable Libraries Initiative (SLI), and author

 Access recording